-- How many people do you need to break even?
+- How many retreat participants do you need to break even?

-- How many people do you need to reach your minimum profit?
+- How many retreat participants do you need to reach your minimum profit?

-The final step, setting the actual retail price, is a matter of filling in the blanks.
+The final step, setting the actual retail price of your yoga retreat, is a matter of filling in the blanks.

 Use the formula: